greymatter-io/pathogen-greymatter/edge/README.md

 This directory contains the pathogen templates for adding a service to an existing edge deployment in an exemplar Grey Matter instance.
 This exemplar instance assumes the following:

 - A Kubernetes deployment environment.
-- A SPIRE deployment using namespace and service account based identities.
+- A SPIRE deployment using pod label based identities. å
+The configuration created will route to the service with name serviceName at `/services/{{serviceName}}/latest`.

 ## Usage